 attend relevant training about Looked After Children and disseminate information and good practice to other staff.

-Influence school policy and practice for Looked After Children and Post Looked After Children.
+Influence school policy and practice for Looked After Children and Previously Looked After Children.

-act as the key liaison professional for other agencies and carers in relation to Looked After Children, seeking advice from Sandwell Virtual School where necessary.
+act as the key liaison professional for other agencies and carers in relation to Looked After Children, seeking advice from the Virtual School where necessary.

-ensure that Looked After Children receive a positive welcome on entering school, especially mid year and offer a personalized transition.
+ensure that Looked After Children receive a positive welcome on entering school, especially mid-year, and offer a personalised transition.

 ensure that all LAC have an appropriate PEP that is completed within 20 days of joining the school or of entering care and ensure that the young person contributes to the plan.